Planning a Disney World vacation is a big undertaking!

 Resort Parking

-Those staying at Shades of Green will pay $17 per night to park their car at Shades of Green.
+Those staying at Shades of Green will to pay $17 per night to park their car at Shades of Green.
 (Valet Parking is currently Unavailable)

 Theme Park Parking